davidaparicio/go-course-beginner/day2.md

 ---

-### Project: wrap low-level http error into custom error type
+### Namecheck project: wrap low-level http error into custom error type

 * augment `ErrUnknownAvailability` with a `Cause error` field
 * make it satisfy the following interface